How to prove your personal injury case?

 For an example of a journal, check out this article on Enjuris.

 It seems obvious, but our clients often don’t keep their receipts for items they purchased to treat themselves after a collision.
 This could include prescription medicine, splints, an Ace bandage, or gauze.
 Keep receipts of everything you purchased.
 You can recover from these expenses.

 Also, keep a “mileage log” of all the trips you took to your doctor’s office or to physical therapy.
 You can recover from this as well.

 Our client often sends us documentation of their co-pays.
 This is not necessary.
 While it is helpful to document what medical providers you are seeing, we will not recover specifically for your co-pays.
 However, you will be reimbursed for them and more.
 Your co-pay is a small percentage of the actual cost of seeing your doctor/physical therapist etc. Your attorney will try to recover for the entire cost of your medical visit – not just the co-pay.

 In sum, if you want to know how to prove your personal injury case, in a word – “document” it!
-For additional information on how to document your case, contact Morton Grove personal injury attorney Barry Zlotowicz at 847-305-4105 for a free consultation.
+For additional information on how to document your case, contact Morton Grove car accident attorney Barry Zlotowicz at 847-305-4105 for a free consultation.